tarof429/stuckathome/rhcsa/README.md

 - Copy /iso/AppStream/Packages to /localrepo/AppStream/Packages
 - Run `createrepo Packages -o .`
 - Go to /etc/yum.repos.d
-- Create a directory called old
-- Move all the *.repo files to old
-- Copy old/rocky.repo to the parent directory
-- Edit this file and point baseurl for the BaseOS and AppStream repositories
+- Run `dnf config-manager --add-repo file:///localrepo/BaseOS` and `dnf config-manager --add-repo file:///localrepo/AppStream`
 - Finally verify the repostories by running `dnf repolist -v`

+> A 10GiB disk is barely enough for both repos!

-A handy CLI command to know is `dnf config-manager`.
-For example, to enable a yum repo, run `dnf config-manager --set-enabled baseos`.
+To enable a yum repo, run `dnf config-manager --enable baseos`.

+> You can use dnf config-manager --set-enabled or --enable to enable a repository.
+To disable a repository, you can use --set-disabled or --disable.
+If needed, it can be helpful on the exam to use the shorter syntax: --enable and --disable.

 To remove an old kernel, you can use `dnf remove kernel-core-<version.of.kernel.to.remove>`.
 Then use `dnf autoremove` to delete anything you don't need.
 The `erase` option is deprecated.
 Since we only need to explictly remove one package, it is not very helpful to create a variable for the kernel version to remove.